Necromancer

 years of friendship,

-fingers wandering
+fingers wandering piles

-small piles of green
+of green river rock

-after lunch, huckleberries
+we’d collected after lunch,

 and cherry tomatoes,

-cross legged in cowboy hats,
+sitting cross legged in cowboy hats,

 I praised your breasts

-in that black bikini.
+in your black bikini.

 You waggled them